Roninii/portfolio/content/blog/tic-tac-toe-with-vue-3.md

  </div>
 ```

-Now in the `setup` function, we'll declare a `ref` that points at this DOM node, and then in the `calculateWinner` computed property, we'll call `confett` if there is a winner.
+Now in the `setup` function, we'll declare a `ref` that points at this DOM node, and then in the `calculateWinner` computed property, we'll call `confetti` if there is a winner, passing in our `boardRef` as the origin of the confetti.

 ```diff
 setup() {